linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/12_debugging.md

 title: Debugging Your Blocks
 ---

-Often you may have a reference to a block but aren't sure what Block objects are in its public interface.
-The `@block-debug` at-rule allows you to inspect the block's names, and see what classnames they will compile to.
+Often you may have a reference to a block but aren't sure what styles are in its public interface.
+The `@block-debug` at-rule allows you to inspect the block's classes and states, and to see what classnames they will compile to.

 You must also tell the debug statement where to output the information.